 Amalienborg is guarded round the clock by the Royal Life Guards.
 The guards can be spotted at each morning, leaving Rosenborg Castle and marching through Copenhagen’s streets to Amalienborg.

 It was love at first sight when I saw this bicycle leaning against the bright yellow row house in Nyboder.
 Originally built as a naval barracks, these long rows of golden houses still house navy, army and air force personnel, but are also open to civilian renters.
 The colour has become so iconic; it’s referred to, by Danes, as ‘Nyboder Yellow.’

 I hope these photos give you a taste of the beautiful city of Copenhagen, Denmark.
-It’s a great city-break destination from Belgium and one I hope to return to soon.
+It’s a tremendous city-break destination from Belgium and one I hope to return to soon.

 - Touring Hungary’s Danube Bend

 - Gellert Spa and Baths in Budapest, Hungary

 - Visiting the Opéra National de Paris, France